EPCIS Data Exchange

 Securely Exchange Standardized Data Requests

-Trust.med’s solution for the electronic exchange of serialized data allows trading partners to easily, and securely, exchange serialized drug product data.
+Trust.med’s solution for the electronic exchange of serialized data [DataX] allows trading partners to easily, and securely, exchange serialized drug product data.
 The ability to provide and access serialized tracing data is a federally mandated requirement under the Drug Supply Chain Security (DSCSA).
 Serialized data is also referenced as “serialized transaction data,” “serialized T3 data,” “EPCIS,” and “serialized tracing data.”

 The Trust.med registry provides secure data exchange and accessibility services for drug manufacturers, wholesale distributors, pharmacies and hospitals.
 Manufacturers and wholesale distributors can easily map their data endpoints to .med domain names through our Trust.med dashboard or API.
 Pharmacies and hospitals can also access their serialized tracing data in our dashboard or within their preferred existing in-use application.
 Trust.med’s solution for the electronic exchange of serialized data is available to all trading partners and drug supply chain solution providers.